jwmbeenakker/jwmbeenakker.github.io/content/index.md

       title: Live streams
       text: >-
         Below you can find the links for the Fraternity streams with English translation. <br>
-        - [Saturday afternoon](https://youtube.com/live/kzubS2y-F74?feature=share) (it took a bit to get the stream to work, so we miss the first few minutes. the sound is very low)<br>
+        - [Saturday afternoon](https://youtube.com/live/kzubS2y-F74?feature=share) (it took a bit to get the stream to work, so we miss the first few minutes. the volume is very low)<br>
         - Saterday evening <br>
         The [French streams](https://emmanuel.info/retraite-de-fraternite-2025) can be found [here](https://emmanuel.info/retraite-de-fraternite-2025), together with the program of the retreat